 Over the course of Series 4, Wilfred grew to admire the Doctor, for everything he does for the world, and during this story the two of them clearly start to form a bond.
 Wilfred serves as the heart of this Christmas special, which is heightened by the fact that David Tennant and Bernard Cribbins have a lot of natural chemistry during their scenes together.
 Many of their quiet exchanges are really quite sad and emotionally raw, due to the Doctor being a lot more candid and truthful about all his doubts and regrets than he usually is, as he nears what he thinks is the end of his life.
 Several highlights include Wilfred trying, in vain, to get the Doctor to restore Donna’s memory, even though he knows that’s not an option, and Wilf trying to get the Doctor to take up arms against the Master, which he knows is a lost cause from the start.

 Wilfred’s military background has been hinted at a few times since his debut, but his status as an old soldier who never got to see any action is made explicit here, when he’s called to fight one last time.
 He knows he has a role to play in whatever’s coming, and more importantly, he feels compelled to help the Doctor with the good fight, since he can tell the time lord could really use a friend right about now.
-The prophecy about a man knocking four times before Ten’s demise: no one would ever have guessed that that man would be Wilf, especially with cartoonishly evil villains like the Master and Rassilon running around, acting as red herrings.
-It’s a nice touch that he accepts his potential demise with more dignity and grace than many of the other characters in this episode – it shows the strength of a regular human’s character compared to several immortal time lords – and Ten making the ultimate sacrifice for him is the culmination of their camaraderie.
+The prophecy about a man who would knock four times before Ten’s demise: no one would ever have guessed that that man would be Wilf, especially with cartoonishly evil villains like the Master and Rassilon running around, acting as red herrings.
+When he gets trapped in a cage that’s about to be flooded with radiation, it’s a nice touch that he accepts his potential demise with more dignity and grace than many of the other characters in this episode – it shows the strength of a regular human’s character compared to several immortal time lords – and Ten making the ultimate sacrifice for him is the culmination of their camaraderie.
 Wilf is clearly broken-hearted afterwards, and it’s easy to imagine that he was a bit haunted, for the rest of his days, by what the Doctor did for him.

 The Master is angry and frustrated and bitter about his current circumstances, but at the same time, he’s enjoying the thrill of the chase, toying with the Doctor.
 He still has plenty of mixed feelings about his old friend: he resents him for all the times the Doctor has thwarted his plans, but at the same, his constant clashes across time and space, with the only person he would really consider his equal, make the Master’s life so much more fun.
 Ten tries to reach out to the Master, in the name of their old bond, and of course he’s met with more abuse.
 The Master may feel nostalgic about his old friend turned foe, but he won’t let that get in the way of his plans.
 It’s a testament to the Master’s egomania that he decides to turn the entire human race into copies of him, and once he realizes the drumbeat in his head is real and it’s a signal coming from Gallifrey, he’s delighted.
 He’s more than willing to play the role of his civilization’s destined savior, since it’ll give him the status and notoriety he feels he deserves.